attainu-nightingale/nightingale-course-module/coding-challenges/README.md

 Given the head of a LinkedList and a number ‘k’, reverse every ‘k’ sized sub-list starting from the head.
 If, in the end, you are left with a sub-list with less than ‘k’ elements, reverse it too.

+# Day 4
+Given the head of a LinkedList and a number ‘k’, reverse every alternating ‘k’ sized sub-list starting from the head.
+If, in the end, you are left with a sub-list with less than ‘k’ elements, reverse it too.